annahfu/CS676/Project 3: Retail Item Classifier/Project 3: Retail Item Classifier Agentic/README.md

 This project demonstrates how a traditional supervised machine learning classifier can be extended into an **agentic system** by layering decision policies, tool usage, and memory on top of the model.
+Hugging Face site: https://huggingface.co/spaces/annahfu1/Retail_Item_Classifier_Agentic_AI

 ## Files
 - `app.py` — main application and agent policy